Race discrimination is still all too common in Australian workplaces, and in the provision of goods and services.

 Race discrimination is awful, and it’s ugly, and nobody should have to put up with it – it’s something we feel passionately about.

-We fight for justice for workers from the moment they engage our services, and we don’ t give up until we have achieved the outcome they want.
+We fight for justice for workers from the moment they engage our services, and we don’ t give up until we achieve justice.

 Anyone who is being subjected to this sort of conduct should know, there is help available.